zhengshuai1001/JiKouCompany/README.md

 When you judge others, you do not define them; you define yourself.

 It's not the daily increase but daily decrease.
 Hack away at the unessential.

+First they ignore you.
+Then they laugh at you.
+Then they fight you.
+Then you win.